Varun-Kolanu/issue-assigner/README.md

 This GitHub bot helps manage issue assignments in a repository by automatically assigning or unassigning issues based on predefined rules and user commands in comments.
 The bot is implemented using Probot, a framework for building GitHub Apps.

+If you find this project helpful, please consider giving it a star ⭐ on GitHub.
+It helps others discover the project and shows your appreciation for the work!

 # Features

 - Automatic Assignment: Users can request assignment to an issue by commenting with a specific command.